 Over the years, I worked in restaurants to support my writing and I developed a strong love of wine and food—particularly plant-based cooking, as I have been a vegetarian for most of my life (Toby is one, too).
 I started a vegetarian dining column, “Beet Street,” at the Weekly, and have since advocated for more plant-based culinary representation in wine, working with award-winning vegan chef Miyoko Schinner and Pepper Bridge Winery to produce Walla Walla’s first-ever vegan winemaker’s dinner, and pursuing the subject and its pathways in my writing and travels.

-In my career, I’ve been able to pursue all my passions—social justice, music, the arts, pets and animals, food and wine.
+In my career, I’ve been able to pursue all my passions—social work, music, the arts, pets and animals, food and wine.
 For now, I’ll be turning my attention to wine.
 As ever, I’ll be following my intuition, too.

 Keep up with the latest on my blog, or search for a subject I may have written about below.